edrys-org/edrys/README.md

 - **Group coursework**: Dynamic breakout rooms and easy jumping between rooms
 - **Automated Grading**: Use Stations to securely auto-grade student submissions into your LMS

 With modular architecture anything is possible.
-A whiteboard, a discussion forum, a poll, or even remote arduino programming, are all easily encapsulated into shareable modules (each a GitHub repo that can be added by pasting its link into the app).
+A whiteboard, a discussion forum, polls, or even remote Arduino programming, are all easily encapsulated into shareable modules ([explore Edrys modules on GitHub](https://github.com/topics/edrys-module)).

 ## 💻 Getting Started